-With the year well underway and holidays just a distant memory, it’s now a good opportunity to re-focus on your career and start work on a positive note by creating a productive space for you to thrive in during the year.
+With the second half of the year well underway, and the silly season fast approaching, it’s now a good opportunity to re-focus on your career by creating a productive space for you to thrive in during the remainder of this year and into 2019.

 With an increase in Australians now working from home in a full time capacity and running their own small businesses, we thought it was the ideal time to give some consideration to planning and designing your home office.